 \section{Abstract}

-Benefiting from tens of GHz bandwidth, terahertz (THz) communication is considered to be a promising technology to provide ultra-high speed data rates for future 6G wireless systems.
-To compensate for the serious propagation attenuation of THz signals, massive multiple-input multiple-output (MIMO) with hybrid precoding can be utilized to generate directional beams with high array gains.
-However, the standard hybrid precoding architecture based on frequency-independent phase-shifters cannot cope with the beam split effect in THz massive MIMO systems, where the directional beams will split into different physical directions at different subcarrier frequencies.
-The beam split effect will result in a serious array gain loss across the entire bandwidth, which has not been well investigated in THz massive MIMO systems.
-In this paper, we first reveal and quantify the seriousness of the beam split effect in THz massive MIMO systems by analyzing the array gain loss it causes.
+Benefiting from tens of GHz of bandwidth, terahertz (THz) communication has become a promising technology for future 6G network.
+To deal with the serious propagation loss of THz signals, massive multiple-input multiple-output (MIMO) with hybrid precoding is utilized to generate directional beams with high array gains.
+However, the standard hybrid precoding architecture based on frequency-independent phase-shifters cannot cope with the beam split effect in THz massive MIMO caused by the large bandwidth and the large number of antennas, where the beams split into different physical directions at different frequencies.
+The beam split effect will result in a serious array gain loss across the entire bandwidth, which has not been well investigated in THz massive MIMO.
+In this paper, we first quantify the seriousness of the beam split effect in THz massive MIMO by analyzing the array gain loss it causes.
 Then, we propose a new precoding architecture called delay-phase precoding (DPP) to mitigate this effect.
-Specifically, the proposed DPP introduces a time delay network as a new precoding layer between radio-frequency chains and phase-shifters in the standard hybrid precoding architecture.
-In this way, conventional phase-controlled analog beamforming can be converted into delay-phase controlled analog beamforming.
-Unlike \emph{frequency-independent} phase shifts, the time delay network introduced in the DPP can realize \emph{frequency-dependent} phase shifts, which can be designed to generate frequency-dependent beams towards the target physical direction across the entire THz bandwidth.
-Due to the joint control of delay and phase, the proposed DPP can significantly relieve the array gain loss caused by the beam split effect.
+Specifically, the proposed DPP introduces a time delay network composed of a small number of time delay elements between radio-frequency chains and phase-shifters in the standard hybrid precoding architecture.
+Unlike \emph{frequency-independent} phase shifts, the time delay network introduced in the DPP can realize \emph{frequency-dependent} phase shifts, which can be designed to generate frequency-dependent beams towards the target physical direction across the entire bandwidth.
+Due to the joint control of delay and phase, the proposed DPP can alleviate the array gain loss caused by the beam split effect.
 Furthermore, we propose a hardware structure by using true-time-delayers to realize frequency-dependent phase shifts for realizing the concept of DPP.
-Theoretical analysis and simulation results show that the proposed DPP can significantly mitigate the beam split effect across the entire THz bandwidth, and it can achieve near-optimal achievable rate performance with higher energy efficiency than the conventional hybrid precoding architecture.
+A corresponding precoding algorithm is proposed to realize the precoding design.
+Theoretical analysis and simulations show that the proposed DPP can mitigate the beam split effect and achieve near-optimal rate with higher energy efficiency.